seanpmaxwell/Typescript-Best-Practices/README.md

 // ========================================================================= //

 // ---- Linter issue
-// If not lazily-loaded, `isValidAddress` here will not cause tuntime errors
+// If not lazily-loaded, `isValidAddress` here will not cause runtime errors
 // since `UserDefaults` is called outside the module BUT it can trigger linter
 // errors since it's being referred to before being defined. const UserDefaults = (address: IAddress): IUser => {